NSGC Online Education Center

 2026 NSGC Webinar Series Full Package

 This all-inclusive package offers access to the full set of 24 webinars from NSGC’s 2026 Webinar Series, complete with CEUs.
-Please note that as webinars are released, they will be added to this package.
+Please note that webinars will be added to this package as they are released.

 In this webinar, we will assess the upcoming implementation of genomes sequencing as the first-tier prenatal diagnostic test for all patients and consider the implications for non-invasive exome/genome sequencing.
 We will additionally consider the value of community and data sharing to drive this field forward.